my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 å *synke* → to sink

-Det blir en ond *sirkel*. → It becomes a vivious circle.
+Det blir en ond *sirkel*. → It becomes a vicious circle.